 - Slaughter is LAUGHTER with an S at the beginning.

-I have put below the most commonly miss-spelt words.
-They should help :-
+I have put below the most commonly misspelled words in English, and their correct answers.
+They should help you:-

 - accidentally (accidently)